Probate and Real Estate Services

 Not Everyone Can Afford an Attorney

-If you need assistance in putting a probate application package together give me a call and I will personally help walk you through it.
-There are a lot to pieces to this process and it is best to receive guidance if you feel unsure doing it on your own.
-Please keep in mind that I am not an attorney and I do not give legal advice.
-I look foreword to speaking to you.
+I speak to many people who need help with filing probate but cannot afford the attorney fees.
+I am not an attorney but I have had many attorneys share their wisdom and knowledge about the probate process with me.
+If you need assistance in putting a probate application package together give me a call and I will personally share with you what I have learned.
+However, if your situation is complicated I would highly suggest you find a good probate attorney.
+There are a lot to pieces to this process and it is best to receive professional guidance if you feel unsure doing it on your own.
+Again, please keep in mind that I am not an attorney and I do not give legal advice.
+But I will gladly share with you what I have been taught, I look foreword to speaking to you.

 Learn More About The Probate Process